 As Communicators, We’re Infants.

 We humans, have only just very recently begun communicating in a complex fashion during high anxiety speaking situations.
 Meeting new people, making small talk, making presentations, during conflicts with colleagues.
 These are all challenging things to do when speaking one’s native language.

 But when you’re speaking a second or third language?
 Forget it!
 It’s ultra-difficult!
 Of course, you need some help!

 When they think about obtaining an American accent or getting rid of their accent, most people think about the pronunciation of their sounds.
 That’s what most accent teachers are teaching.
 Admittedly, when I hung out my shingle, I did the same.
 That’s what all my teachers were teaching me.

-After a few years, I had to drop that method with my clients because I realized this causes people to over-pronounce their sounds and use excessive front resonance.
+After a year or two, I dropped that method with my clients because I realized this causes people to over-pronounce their sounds and use excessive front resonance.
 It results in a staccato, choppy speech pattern, which, in turn, results in a highly accented sound!

-Not only are you not getting rid of your accent–you’re making it worse!
+Not only does over pronunciation not rid of your accent–it makes it worse!